 “That’s…personal,” he says at last.

-“I suppose that explains a lot,” he says to himself, so softly I can barely hear it.
+“I suppose that explains a lot,” he says to himself, so quietly I can barely hear it.

-“I think we have plenty of time to spare,” I answer.
+“I think we have plenty of time to spare,” I answer with a chuckle.

 “In that case,” he begins, “It began back in the Old World—do you know that much about it?”

-“Indeed,” he answers.
-“Back then, the gods were much closer to us—not just Lady Sun, but all the gods.
-Maiden Moon was actually the most beloved of them all.”
+“Yes,” he answers.
+“Back then, the gods were much closer to us—not just Lady Sun, but Mère Terre, Père Ciel, and Maiden Moon too…for a time, she was even the most praised of them all.”

 “Then what had changed?”

 “She had fallen in love with a member of her priesthood.
-But her beloved refused, for she knew a human and a goddess could never have an equal relationship…so Maiden Moon created a human body to inhabit and pretend to be an average human, and left the moon itself without a soul.”
+But her beloved refused, because a human and a goddess aren’t exactly equals…so Maiden Moon created a human body to inhabit and pretend to be an average human, and left the Moon itself without a soul.”

 “Did she ever return, then?”